IKOSTYUK/ikostyuk.github.io/_posts/2018-03-16-MTA-Analysis.md

 ## Methods

  Using Python and [MTA Turnstile Data](http://web.mta.info/developers/turnstile.html), Downtown Brooklyn subway stations were analyzed to show changes in monthly ridership.
-All of the individual csv files were downloaded and saved locally using [download.py](https://github.com/IKOSTYUK/MTA-Project/blob/master/download.py).
+All of the individual .csv files were downloaded and saved locally using [download.py](https://github.com/IKOSTYUK/MTA-Project/blob/master/download.py).
 Then one complete dataframe was created by combining all of the saved csv files using [read.py](https://github.com/IKOSTYUK/MTA-Project/blob/master/read.py).
-Finally, the data was sliced and diced by filtering for specific stations and different station devices [analyze.py](https://github.com/IKOSTYUK/MTA-Project/blob/master/analyze.py).
+Finally, the data was sliced and diced by filtering for specific stations and different station devices: [analyze.py](https://github.com/IKOSTYUK/MTA-Project/blob/master/analyze.py).